Parliament Square: Reclaim the Streets

+Parliament Square Peace Campaign

-The east side of the square, lying opposite one of the main entrances to the Palace of Westminster, has historically been a common site of protest against government action or inaction.
-On May Day 2000 the square was transformed into a giant allotment by a Reclaim the Streets guerrilla gardening action.
-Most recently, Brian Haw staged a continual protest there for several years, campaigning against British and American action in Iraq.
+Brian Haw staged a continual protest there for several years, campaigning against British and American action in Iraq.
 Starting on 2 June 2001, Haw left his post only once, on 10 May 2004 – and then because he had been arrested on the charge of failing to leave the area during a security alert – and returned the following day when he was released.
-The alleged disruption caused by Haw's protest led Parliament to insert a clause into the Serious Organised Crime and Police Act 2005 making it illegal to protest in Parliament Square (or, indeed, in a large area reaching roughly half a mile in all directions) without first seeking the permission of the Metropolitan Police Commissioner.
+The alleged disruption caused by Haw's protest led Parliament to insert a clause into the Serious Organised Crime and Police Act 2005 (SOCPA) making it illegal to protest in Parliament Square (or, indeed, in a large area reaching roughly half a mile in all directions) without first obtaining the permission of the Metropolitan Police Commissioner.